ccnmtl/compiled/content/articles/choosing-wagtail.md

 {{< figure src="/img/assets/wagtail-portfolio.jpg" class="text-center centered responsive" alt="overall look of how the CMS mapped out to the CTL Portfolio interface" >}}

-We are pleased with the Wagtail CMS in this project.
+We are pleased with Wagtail CMS in this project.
 Some of our (additional) shared reasons are:

 * Wagtail’s flexible and extendable framework lends itself to product design.